Healthcare System: Transforming the Patient Experience

-We proposed a focus on branding and improved guest internet access, using wireless networking, a wayfinding mobile application platform and location analytics to create a new patient experience.
+First, we performed extensive ideation work in whiteboard sessions, workshops, demonstrations and discussions around each solution component and the feasibility of implementation.
+We proposed a focus on branding and improved guest internet access using wireless networking, a wayfinding mobile application platform and location analytics, to create a new patient experience.

 After testing wireless solutions using a proof of concept (POC) in our Advanced Technology Center (ATC), the customer decided to implement Cisco Core Wireless to strengthen patient and visitor connectivity.

-We partnered with Phunware to create a mobile application centered around location accuracy, user analytics, mobile SDKs and Bluetooth low-energy (BLE) beacons to gather granular location data on patients and visitors.
+We then partnered with Phunware to create a mobile application centered around location accuracy, user analytics, mobile SDKs and Bluetooth low-energy (BLE) beacons to gather granular location data on patients and visitors.

 WWT offered a strategic and cost-effective way to improve the patient experience through a comprehensive solution that included software, support, hardware and installation services.
 Bluetooth and wireless capabilities are now in deployment across the health system's 39 facilities.

-Using data analytics, the Healthcare System can pinpoint wireless capability needs, engage with waiting patients and visitors using mobile notifications and determine where additional navigational aids are needed.
+Using data analytics, the healthcare system can pinpoint wireless capability needs, engage with waiting patients and visitors using mobile notifications, and determine where additional navigational aids are needed.

-We also found that the cadence for regular feedback from users could be increased to ensure that what was built aligned to the needs and outcomes for both the Healthcare System and its customers.
+We also found that the cadence for regular feedback from users could be increased to ensure that what was built aligned to the needs and outcomes for both the healthcare system and its customers.